There's new evidence that depression is not just a disorder of the mind.

 Privacy is generally a good thing.
 But being too secretive and closed-off from others often leads to a lack of intimacy, self-alienation, and a less fulfilling life.

-CBT emphasizing ERP (exposure and response or ritual prevention) is the most effective and scientifically validated treatment for OCD.
-But not everyone benefits from it.
+CBT emphasizing ERP (exposure and response/ritual prevention) is the most effective and scientifically validated treatment for OCD, but not everyone benefits from it.
+Here’s why.

 A lot of parents feel guilty because, despite having unhappy children, they are basically happy themselves.
 This post discusses why it’s okay to be happier than one’s kids.